 Talking about Bryan Adams concert, just read what he had tweeted “Just flew over Everest into Katmandu, Nepal.
 We are the 1st western band to play here.
 With all the music in the world how is that possible?” he himself is feeling so proud to be the 1st western band to perform in Nepal.

 I love rock music, from the early age when I started listening to music.
 I was introduced to the music of Def Leppard, Ozzy Osbourne, GN’R, Metallica and many to name here.
 One of them was Scorpions; their power ballads, their love songs, you can feel their music and lyrics.
+After I heard their music, I’ve always wanted to attend some of those live concerts in Vegas where they performed.

 When MTV was introduced in Nepal, watching the rock bands’ songs and their concert videos was one of my passions.
 By that time, I had a dream that at least I will attend one rock concert of my favorite band in my life.
 I had one opportunity to watch Metallica when I was in Bay Area in San Francisco, but due to some problem, I could not watch them.